 Rufiyaa but USD accepted in all resorts

-The country has been independent through its known history except for a short period of Portuguese occupation in the 16th Century, followed by a period of voluntary British protection.
+The country has been independent through its known history, except for a short period of Portuguese occupation in the 16th Century.
+This was followed by a period of voluntary British protection.

-The Maldives boasts a rich cultural mix because of it position on the historical spice route.
-The food is heavily influenced by South India and Sri Lanka featuring a lot of chili, lime and coconut.
-The traditional Maldivian drums known as ‘bodu beru’ and the accompanying dance comes from Africa and many of the country’s traditions come from Middle East inline with Muslim customs.
+The Maldives boasts a rich cultural mix because of its position on the historical spice route.
+The food is heavily influenced by South India and Sri Lanka featuring a lot of chilli, lime and coconut.
+The traditional Maldivian drums known as ‘bodu beru’ and the accompanying dance comes from Africa and many of the country’s traditions come from the Middle East in line with Muslim customs.

-Guests are free to wear what ever they like whilst on the resorts, however when visiting local island and the capital, we do advice guests to cover their shoulders.
+Guests are free to wear whatever they like whilst on the resorts, however when visiting the local islands and the capital, we do advise guests to cover their shoulders.

 Travelling in Maldives